Protocol Design

 - Trigger: Equity < MM

 - Re-check: Is user now healthy?
-(Equity ≥ MM) — If yes, stop and user retains remaining 50%; if no, proceed to full liquidation (close remaining 50%)
+(Equity ≥ MM) — If yes, stop and user retains remaining positions; if no, proceed to full liquidation (close all remaining positions)

 After liquidation, the user retains any remaining equity and positions (if partial).